bootlin/snagboot/docs/snagrecover.md

 Detailed instructions for building the required boot images can be found in the [Xilinx documentation](https://xilinx.github.io/Embedded-Design-Tutorials), in the "boot-and-configuration" section for ZynqMP SoCs.
-Please note that the first boot image containing only the FSBL and PMUFW should not be required, as Snagboot is capable of extracting a working first-stage boot image from the full boot image.
+Please note that the first boot image containing only the FSBL and PMUFW is only required if the boot image is signed, as Snagboot is capable of extracting a working first-stage boot image from an unsigned full boot image.

 The following images are required for all ZynqMP SoCs: